 We are a specialty insurance carrier primarily underwriting commercial multi-peril, liquor liability, workers' compensation, and umbrella liability coverages for the food and beverage industry through our subsidiary insurance company, ICC.
 ICC writes business in Arizona, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Ohio, Pennsylvania, and Wisconsin and markets through independent agents.
-Approximately 23.3% and 24.8% of the premium is written in Illinois for the three months ended March 31, 2022 and 2021, respectively.
+Approximately 23.2% and 24.8% of the premium is written in Illinois for the three months ended June 30, 2022 and 2021, respectively.
+For the six months ended June 30, 2022 and 2021, approximately 23.2% and 24.8%, respectively, of the premium is written in Illinois.
 The Company operates as one segment.